Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "A ship maybe.
 A human one or a Gaoian one.
 Up in the sky where they can’t take what they want but you won’t really have left."

-"Hmmm…" Yan thought it over as he watched Julian skin the Werne’s hindquarters. "...Maybe.
+"Hmmm..."
+Yan thought it over as he watched Julian skin the Werne’s hindquarters. "...Maybe.
 I do not trust these Corti, but I trust you and the Gao.
 You can keep the peace?"

 "If there’s one thing I can guarantee, it’s that the Corti won’t want to fight you," Julian said.

-"They may just… ask for more than you will give," Xiù said.
+"They may just... ask for more than you will give," Xiù said.
 "They tend to *‘drive a hard bargain’* as we say."

 "They are coming to us.
-That puts us in strong place…" Yan mused. "...Hmm.
+That puts us in strong place..."
+Yan mused. "...Hmm.
 Yes.
 I meet them, but only on a ship in the sky.
 And I will be back here every night, if talking is long."

 "We *could* just go through the Array every day," Xiù added.
 "You have provision for that."